pankajp/pysph/docs/source/overview.rst

 			)

 In this example, the operation is of type **SPHIntegration** which uses the **NBodyForce** function to compute forces on all fluids from all fluids.
-Heruistically, an operation would be required for each equation in the problem considered.
+Heuristically, an operation would be required for each equation in the problem considered.

 The final operation is therefore the position stepping operation which may have been declared as::